blackfeather-wang/ISDA-for-Deep-Networks/Image classification on CIFAR/README.md

 --layers : total number of layers

---combine-ratio : hyper-parameter \lambda for ISDA (we recommend 0.5 or 0.25 for naive implementation.)
+--lambda_0 : hyper-parameter \lambda_0 for ISDA (we recommend 0.5 or 0.25 for naive implementation.)

 --droprate : specify the dropout rate